oconnor663/jacko.io/posts/async_io.md

 ```

 It still works, and now it only takes one second.
 This is exactly the behavior
 we want.
-Now we're ready for our final project: expanding [our main loop from
+Now we're ready for our final project: expanding [the main loop from
 Part Two][part_two_impl] and translating this example into async.

 There are two big problems we need to solve.
 First, we need IO functions that